 III.
 Seminar Requirement: All students must take MAT 590 Graduate Research Seminar, for 2 credits.
 This is a participating seminar in which students present material to the class under direction of a faculty member.

 With permission of the Graduate Coordinator in consultation with the advisory committee, degree credit may be given for MAT/STS courses at the 400-level or for classes in other departments which have a significant mathematical emphasis or particular relevance to the thesis project.
 However, the following classes cannot be used among the 30 credits for the MA degree in Mathematics:

 *Undergraduate courses which are required for the BA degree in Mathematics at the University of Maine.
 This includes MAT 425, MAT 463, and STS 434.

 *If both MAT 452 and MAT 527 are taken, only one of them can count toward the MA degree.

 Student Advisory Committee

 The student advisory committee will consist of the advisor together with at least two members of the graduate faculty.
-In addition, the graduate coordinator will serve as an ex officio member without the voting rights.
+In addition, the graduate coordinator will serve as an ex officio member without voting rights.
 The committee should be formed by the end of the first year via this form, and will meet with the student at least once each semester of the second year to get an overview of the student’s progress.

-The student should have his/her program plan which would include the courses to be taken as well as the thesis topic, ready for discussion and approval by the student advisory committee by the start of the first semester of the second year of study.
+The student should have his/her program plan, which would include the courses to be taken as well as the thesis topic, ready for discussion and approval by the student advisory committee by the start of the first semester of the second year of study.
 Ideally, the thesis should be formatted in LaTeX.
 The LaTeX class package for UMaine theses is found here.
-A copy of the thesis will be provided to the graduate coordinator at least one week in advance of the date of the defense.
+A copy of the thesis will be provided to the committee and the graduate coordinator at least one week in advance of the date of the defense.
 The coordinator will make the thesis available to any member of the faculty for perusal prior to the defense.
 All public announcements relating to the thesis as well as the seminars will be made by the coordinator.